Registration for a trip

 Your safety is of the highest importance and we take great care to do everything as safely as possible.
-There will always be a qualified skipper and experienced first mate onboard with First Aid and Sea Survival training, and a VHF/SRC radio licence.
+There will always be a qualified skipper and experienced first mate onboard.
 Crew will always receive a thorough and comprehensive safety briefing at the start of every trip.
-However by nature, sailing is potentially a dangerous activity and we cannot be held responsible for any death or injury during one of our trips save for our responsibilities.
+However by nature, sailing is potentially a dangerous activity and we cannot be held responsible for any accidental death or injury during one of our trips save for our responsibilities.

 Right of Refusal

 Sail Britain aims to create the conditions whereby participants are treated equally, regardless of their gender, colour, ethnic or national origin, disability, religious or political beliefs, socio-economic background, sexual orientation, or other irrelevant distinction.
-Discrimination or harassment by any participant of Sail Britain, or victimisation of anyone who has complained of such, will not be tolerated.
-Sail Britain endeavours to include participants with disabilities where possible, subject to safe limits of operation and manning.
+Discrimination or harassment by any participant of Sail Britain, or victimisation of anyone who has complained of such, will not be tolerated, and anyone engaging in such behaviour may be put ashore with immediate effect and no refunds will be given.
+Sail Britain supports equal opportunities endeavours to include participants with disabilities where possible, subject to safe limits of operation and manning.